GuildCrafts/skills/A_TRAIL.md

 - [ ] can design a schema with two tables that have a 1-1 relationship
 - [ ] can design a schema with two tables that have a 1-N relationship
 - [ ] can design a schema with two tables that have an N-N relationship
-- [ ] can design a schema for at a set of data and list of questions that need answering
 - [ ] can write select queries that use the following features:
   - [ ] *
   - [ ] FROM